Avaiga/taipy-doc/docs/knowledge_base/demos/sales_dashboard.md

 Welcome to Taipy's Sales Dashboard demo, where we highlight the impressive capabilities of our platform in data visualization.
 In this demonstration, we will explain the description and operation of our Sales Dashboard, demonstrating how you can easily use Taipy to design interactive dashboards for your Excel data.

 # Understanding the Sales Dashboard
 The Sales Dashboard is a versatile tool that streamlines the task of visualizing data from Excel files.
 This demo harnesses Taipy's technology, allowing users to extract data from Excel and present meaningful insights.
-Users can apply filters based on city, customer, and gender, making it straightforward to analyze metrics tailored to various groups and locations.
+Users can apply filters based on city, customer, and gender, making analyzing metrics tailored to various groups and locations straightforwardly.

 # The Sales Dashboard Demo
 ## Filtering Data for Insights